panoc/pihole-latency-stats/README.md

 ### Configuration Management (Advanced)

 The script uses `pihole_stats.conf` by default, but you can create and load custom configuration files.
-You can use full paths to store configs anywhere.

 **Create a new config file (`-mc`)**
 Generates a fresh configuration file at the specified path.